 Planned Transition Technical Assistance or Other Technical Assistance Activity (required)

 TTAP and partner AT centers continue to provide technical assistance to organizations, agencies and programs based on the needs in the communities.
-One of TTAP’s partnering assistive technology center in southeast TN developed a relationship with an extended care facility in a nearby county.
+One of TTAP’s partnering assistive technology centers in southeast TN developed a relationship with an extended care facility in a nearby county.
 The initial contact occurred with an inquiry about a particular patient that had a stroke resulting in significant mobility limitations and unintelligible speech.
 The patient wished to transition to a group home, but that required a means of effective communication.
 While the center assisted with specific AT needs for this individual, it provided to opportunity to deliver further technical assistance to the facility related to plans necessary to transition patients to more independent living arrangements, particularly addressing incorporation of AT / AAC .

 Planned Other Technical Assistance Activity (optional)